-This course is suitable for athletes and sports players who show a keen aptitude in at least three sporting areas and who are actively involved outside regular Physical Education lessons.
+This course is suitable for athletes and sports players who show a keen aptitude and standard in at least three sporting areas and who are actively involved in clubs (school or external) outside regular Physical Education lessons.
+Students who take this course are often County standard in at least one of the three sports.